Lullabot/message_integration/README.md

 - Create/edit content and add comments to it.
 - Run cron to trigger queued messages and emails.
 - Navigate to `admin/content/messages` to see the generated messages.
+- Navigate to `admin/structure/message` to edit and change message templates.

 Review the code in `message_implementation.module` to see what hooks are being used to generate messages.
 You can alter them as needed.
 You'll also want to